Smith & Nasht: The Vasectomist (2013)

-The Vasectomist is a one-hour documentary which follows Dr Doug Stein, a urologist as he travels the world conducting vasectomies.
+The Vasectomist is a one-hour documentary which follows Dr Doug Stein, a urologist who travels the world conducting vasectomies.
 He is motivated by his concerns for over-population, climate change and the carrying capacity of the earth and the film is intended to prompt conversations around these themes.
 The film was directed by Jonathan Stack and produced by Ruth Cross.
 Simon Nasht and Dick Smith were the executive producers.
 Film production partners included SBS, CBC, DR, VPRO, Screen Australia and Screen NSW, and the film premiered at the Adelaide Film Festival in 2013.
 Dick Smith has long been concerned with the issue of overpopulation, as evidenced in his first film, Dick Smith's Population Puzzle.
 The film led to the establishment of the international NGO, World Vasectomy Day which each year hosts a global live event to encourage male participation in family planning.

 The People Paradox (2013)

 The People Paradox is a 90-minute documentary film that follows the life and work of Professor Paul Ehrlich as he warns the world of the dangers of human overpopulation.
 The film was directed by Simon Nasht and Jonathan Stack, and produced by Nasht, Stack and Ruth Cross.